yezyilomo/django-restql/docs/mutating_data.md

         ]
 ```

-The `required=False` kwarg allows you to create Property without including `location` field and the `allow_null=True` kwarg allows `location` field to be set to null if you haven't supplied it e.g
+The `required=False` kwarg allows you to create Property without including `location` field and the `allow_null=True` kwarg allows `location` field to be set to null if you haven't supplied it.
+For example

+Sending mutation request

 ```POST /api/property/```